The spectral $p$-adic Jacquet-Langlands correspondence and a question of Serre: The spectral -adic Jacquet-Langlands correspondence

 Thus, if we fix for each $k \geq 2$ a non-zero vector in $(\Sym^{k-2} \QQ_p^2)$, then pairing with these vectors gives Hecke-equivariant injections

-whose joint image is dense (indeed, it is already so if we fix $k=2$), and thus we deduce from Lemma \ref{lem:CompDense} that $\wh{\TT'_\aux}$ is isomorphic to $\wh{\TT'_{\GL_2}}$, giving the first part of the theorem, $\wh{\TT'_{\modforms}}\isoeq \wh{\TT'_{\GL_2}}$.
-Then, running the same argument using only weight $2$ modular forms, we deduce statement (1) of the theorem.
+whose joint image is dense (indeed, it is already so if we fix $k=2$), and thus we deduce from Lemma \ref{lem:CompDense} that $\TT'^\wedge_\aux$ is isomorphic to the completed Hecke algebra for (4), establishing (1)=(4).
+Then, running the same argument using only weight two modular forms, we find (3)=(4).

-We now show statements (2) and (3) (cf. \cite[Remarks 5.4.2 and 5.4.3]{emerton:local-global-proof}).
-Arguing similarly and using the density of $\GL_2(\ZZ_p)$-algebraic vectors in $\widehat{H}^1_{K^p}$ (specifically of the ones which transform locally as $\Sym^{k-2}\QQ_p^2$ for some $k$; we do not need to also allow for arbitrary twists by a determinant), we conclude that $\TT'_{\GLtwo}$ is equal to the completed Hecke algebra of the family
+Arguing similarly and using the density of $\GL_2(\ZZ_p)$-algebraic vectors in $\widehat{H}^1_{K^p}$ as established in \cite[Remark 5.4.2]{emerton:local-global-proof} (specifically of the ones which transform locally as $\Sym^{k-2}\QQ_p^2$ for some $k$; we do not need to also allow for arbitrary twists by a determinant), we obtain (2)=(4). \end{proof}

-This gives statement (2); statement (3) is then immediate from statement (2), the definition of $\VV^{K^p}_{\breve{\QQ}_p}$, and Lemma \ref{lem:CompBaseChange}. \end{proof}

-\begin{remark} We provide some alternate descriptions of these completed Hecke algebras, which are taken as the definition in other sources: